Peedee01/module-1-final-LAB/README.md

 Add the css to your page and start adding some styles.
 The container should be perfectly centered in the middle of the screen.

 ## Iteration 3: Add the array of workers in your script
+Just copy the array of workers and paste it in your script.
+You can create a variable called `workers` and assign the array to it.

 ## Iteration 4: Create the forEach loop
 Now that we have our array ready, we can start creating the cards.